SHAHROOZFn/SHAHROOZ-REAL-FORTNITE-PING-TEST-UTILITY/README.md

 4. Press the Number Of Your Region And Done
 5. The Ms Is Your Ping <img width="857" height="559" alt="Screenshot_2" src="https://github.com/user-attachments/assets/9045ffc4-2253-4dac-86d7-4d31beeffb61" />

+# 🚨 The file is Full safe

+ The File Is full Save And Is Just A ping Tester And is not capable of harming your computer.